 Sustainable development is impossible without peace and justice.
-But the interconnected impacts of violence, conflict, and crime divert trillions of dollars each year away from development efforts, and deny billions of people their full human rights.
-Countering this by 2030 will centre on building strong, accountable institutions at all levels — particularly in developing countries.
-Peacekeeping, the rule of law, and judicial systems must be reinforced to effectively, and equally, protect the most vulnerable populations from all forms of violence, human trafficking, and exploitation.
+The interconnected impacts of violence, conflict, and crime divert trillions of dollars each year away from development efforts, and deny billions of people their full human rights.
+Peacekeeping, the rule of law, and judicial systems must be reinforced to protect the most vulnerable populations from all forms of violence, human trafficking, and exploitation.

 Countries face distinct opportunities and challenges in maximising the development gains of migration.
 This dashboard aims to help local authorities better understand how migration and development-related policies interact across a variety of sectors, and to support them in enhancing policy coherence in the field of migration and development.